 Our experiments are performed on the Reuters-2000 collection [10], which has 984Mb of newspapers articles in a compressed format.
 Collection includes a total of 806,791 documents, with news stories published by Reuters Press covering the period from 20.07.1996 through 19.07.1997.
 The articles have 9822391 paragraphs and contain 11522874 sentences and 310033 distinct root words.
 Documents are preclassified according to 3 categories: by the Region (366 regions) the article refers to, by Industry Codes (870 industry codes) and by Topics proposed by Reuters (126 topics, 23 of them contain no articles).
 Due to the huge dimensionality of the database we will present here results obtained using a subset of data.
 From all documents we selected the documents for which the industry code value is equal to "System software".
 We obtained 7083 files that are represented using 19038 features and 68 topics.
 We represent documents as vectors of words, applying a stop-word filter (from a standard set of 510 stop-words) and extracting the word stem.
-From these 68 topics we have eliminated those topics that are poorly (less than 1% documents from all 7083 documents in the entire set) or excessively (more than 99% samples from the entire set) represented.
-After doing so we obtained 24 different topics and 7053 documents that were split randomly in training set (4702 samples) and evaluation set (2531 samples).
+From these 68 topics we have eliminated those topics that are poorly or excessively represented.
+Thus we eliminated those topics that contain less than 1% documents from all 7083 documents in the entire set.
+We also eliminated topics that contain more than 99% samples from the entire set, as being excessively represented.
+After doing so we obtained 24 different topics and 7053 documents that were split randomly in training set (4702 samples) and evaluation set (2351 samples).
 In the feature extraction part we take into consideration both the article and the title of the article.